-- Unallocated loss adjustment expense ("ULAE") factors are taken from the Luxembourg GAAP Reserve Study and applied in full for claims reserves. - Investment expenses are calculated by applying a factor based on benchmark data to current loss provisions (this is currently an immaterial amount). - Planned general expenses relating to unearned existing and legally obliged business are allocated via the unearned and legally obliged premium to class of business/year/currency etc.
+- Unallocated loss adjustment expense ("ULAE") factors are taken from the Luxembourg GAAP Reserve Study or Plan and applied in full for claims reserves. - Investment expenses are calculated by applying the historical investment expenses as a percentage of loss reserves to current loss provisions (this is currently an immaterial amount). - Planned general expenses relating to unearned existing and legally obliged business are allocated via the unearned and legally obliged premium to class of business/year/currency etc.